ballerina-platform/module-ballerinax-microsoft.excel/README.md

 2. Download and install [Ballerina Beta 2](https://ballerina.io/).

 ## Building the Source
-Execute the commands below to build from the source after installing Ballerina SL Beta 2 version.
+Execute the commands below to build from the source after installing Ballerina SL Beta2 version.

 1. To build the package:
     ```